Tronje-the-Falconer/Pi-Ager/.github/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change as issue with flag discussion [new issue](https://github.com/Tronje-the-Falconer/Pi-Ager/issues/new).
+* Suggest your change as issue with flag discussion [new issue (Discussion)](https://github.com/Tronje-the-Falconer/Pi-Ager/issues/new?labels=Discussion).

 #### **Do you have questions about the source code?**

 * Ask any question about how to use Pi-Ager.
-Use a new issue with flag question [new issue](https://github.com/Tronje-the-Falconer/Pi-Ager/issues/new).
+Use a new issue with flag question [new issue (Question)](https://github.com/Tronje-the-Falconer/Pi-Ager/issues/new?labels=Question).

 #### **Do you want to contribute to the Rails documentation?**